paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-009-packers-and-stockyards.md

 For termination of section by section 942 of Pub.
 L. 106–78, see Livestock Mandatory Reporting note set out under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).

 #### Termination Date
-Section to terminate Dec.
-20, 2024, see section 942 of Pub.
+Section to terminate Mar.
+14, 2025, see section 942 of Pub.
 L. 106–78, set out in a Livestock Mandatory Reporting note under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).

 <a id="section-198a"></a>